Need to know

 Any issues with the performance of your solar panels or any physical or electrical problems will be covered by your warranty.
 Solar systems are generally covered by two types of warranty, known as the product and performance warranties.

-Performance warranties for the solar panels generally last for 25 years and guarantee that solar panels will produce a minimum percentage of their rated capacity, which slowly reduces as the panels degrade over time.
+Performance warranties for the solar panels generally last for 25 years (but some are as long as 40 years) and guarantee that solar panels will produce a minimum percentage of their rated capacity, which slowly reduces as the panels degrade over time.